trussworks/react-uswds/docs/contributing.md

 - Encourage a strict separation of concerns, focusing on UI (rendered HTML and CSS) rather than any application logic.
 - Expose the necessary props for composability and extensibility, such as event handlers, custom CSS classes, etc.
 - Maintain a high standard of unit test coverage and cross-browser/device support, so that projects including this dependency can focus on integration and implementation.
-- Provide thorough documentation (in Storybook and in the example app) so that users can view the components as they render in the UI, the source code required to use them, and specifications such as how props are used, a11y support, and test coverage.
+- Provide thorough documentation (in Storybook) so that users can view the components as they render in the UI, the source code required to use them, and specifications such as how props are used, a11y support, and test coverage.
 - Consistent and transparent versioning so that multiple projects can rely on this package, and it can be maintained as React and USWDS release new versions while also providing backwards compatibility.

 More guidance for preferred React practices can be found in the [adding new components](./adding_new_components.md) documentation.